Michael Chopra: Return to Kerala Blasters

-On 14 October 2016, he scored his first goal for Kerala Blasters, the only goal in a 1–0 win, playing at home against Mumbai City FC.
+On 14 October 2016, he scored his first goal for Kerala Blasters, the only goal in a 1–0 win, playing at home against Mumbai City.

 West Allotment Celtic

 On 27 June 2022, Chopra signed for Northern League Division One side West Allotment Celtic.

 International career

 Chopra has represented England at under-16, under-17, under-19 and under-20 levels.
 He played in the 2000 UEFA European Under-16 Championship and the 2002 UEFA European Under-19 Championship.

 Born and raised in England, Chopra is eligible to play for India through his father.
 In November 2010, Chopra entered into talks over acquiring an Indian passport in order to represent India in the 2011 AFC Asian Cup.
-However, without an Indian passport, and the Indian government's refusal to change its stance on dual citizenship, Chopra cannot play for India without first renouncing his British citizenship.
+However, without an Indian passport (though he carries an Overseas Citizenship of India), and the Indian government's refusal to change its stance on dual citizenship, Chopra cannot play for India without first renouncing his British citizenship.
 In August 2014, Chopra stated that he wanted to play for India at international level, and was willing to renounce his British citizenship to do so.